thelonehegelian/kickstarter_ethereum/README.md

 TODO: Why is fetching data in componentDidMount is not advisable in NextJs?
 TODO: What is getInitiaProps?
 TODO: How to prevent JavaScript from rendering on the page?
+TODO: How to get all metamask addresses?

+How to use Array().fill() : https://stackoverflow.com/questions/56704826/difference-between-fill-and-fill-map

 ### FAQ